HuskyKingdom/openvla-oft-yhs/README_SUBSTEP_TRAINING.md

 Other datasets will fall back to standard transforms (episode_id = 0).

 ## Troubleshooting

+### Issue: "cannot import name 'ImageTransform'"
+**Solution**: This has been fixed in the latest version.
+Make sure you're using the corrected `datasets_substep.py` file.

 ### Issue: "Substep labels file not found"
 **Solution**: Check that the path to `substep_labels_output.json` is correct